Sleeping Through the Night and Getting Baby on a Schedule

 - 4 hour cycle repeats again upon waking from nap, but with a third short nap*-

-5:30 dinner of solids (This is appropriate whenever you want to begin the addition of an evening meal.
-We’re only including it so you can see what it looks like to have a 3 meal per day schedule)
+- 5:30 dinner of solids (This is appropriate whenever you begin an evening meal.
+We’re including it so you can see what it looks like to have a 3 meal per day schedule)

 Last thing… the Dreamfeed

-10pm Dreamfeed as the last feed of the night and baby does not have to be fully awake for this.
+The 10:00pm Dreamfeed as the last feed of the night and baby does not have to be fully awake for this.
 It is just a small 2-3 ounce feed to “top baby off” for the night.
 You don’t have to wake baby, simply hold the bottle to their lips and they’ll instinctually take in what is needed.
 When finished, there’s no need to burp but you may opt to do a quick diaper change at this time.
+Remember this schedule is only a sample, it might not work for you and that is perfectly fine!